 - Protected IP

 The business traffic accessing this IP and the specified port is detected for watermark, and the attack messages are discarded.

 - TCP protection port and UDP protection port

 A TCP/UDP protection port can be configured with up to five port ranges.
 Different port ranges cannot overlap one another.
 If the starting and ending port numbers are the same, a range will be considered as one port.
 You need to configure at least one of the TCP or UDP port ranges.

 Select "Automatically strip watermark from UDP message".
 After the data message passes through the security protection system, the watermark in a UDP message is automatically stripped and then transferred to the real server.
 You can also configure the offset (0-100) of the specified watermark tag in the UDP message.
 Note: If the protection system is not required to strip the UDP watermark, the server side needs to be modified for watermark stripping.

-Select "Enable source IP whitelist" to add an IP.
-Watermark detection is not performed for messages from the IPs in the whitelist.
+Select "Enable source IP allowlist" to add an IP.
+Watermark detection is not performed for messages from the IPs in the allowlist.

 You can efficiently and comprehensively protect against layer 4 CC attacks such as masquerading and replay attacks by accessing watermark protection.